 History of present illness should determine the location and duration of adenopathy and whether it is accompanied by pain.
 Recent cutaneous injuries (particularly cat scratches and rat bites) and infections in the area drained by affected nodes are noted.

 Past medical history should identify risk factors for (or known) TB or HIV infection, and cancer (particularly use of alcohol and/or tobacco).
 Patients are queried about contacts who are ill (to assess risk of TB or viral illnesses, such as Epstein-Barr virus), sexual history (to assess risk of sexually transmitted infections), travel history to areas of endemic infections (eg, Middle East for brucellosis Brucellosis Brucellosis is caused by Brucella species, which are gram-negative bacteria.
-Symptoms begin as an acute febrile illness with few or no localized signs and may progress to a chronic stage with... read more , American Southwest for plague Plague and Other Yersinia Infections Plague is caused by the gram-negative bacterium Yersinia pestis.
-Symptoms are either severe pneumonia or massive lymphadenopathy with high fever, often progressing to septicemia.
-Diagnosis is... read more ) and possible exposures (eg, cat feces for toxoplasmosis Toxoplasmosis Toxoplasmosis is infection with Toxoplasma gondii.
+Symptoms begin as an acute febrile illness with few or no localized signs and may progress to a chronic stage... read more , American Southwest for plague Plague and Other Yersinia Infections Plague is caused by the gram-negative bacterium Yersinia pestis.
+Symptoms are either severe pneumonia or large, tender lymphadenopathy with high fever, often progressing to septicemia... read more ) and possible exposures (eg, cat feces for toxoplasmosis Toxoplasmosis Toxoplasmosis is infection with Toxoplasma gondii.
 Symptoms range from none to benign lymphadenopathy, a mononucleosis-like illness, to life-threatening central nervous system (CNS) disease... read more , farm animals for brucellosis, wild animals for tularemia Tularemia Tularemia is a febrile disease caused by the gram-negative bacterium Francisella tularensis; it may resemble typhoid fever.
 Symptoms are a primary local ulcerative lesion, regional lymphadenopathy... read more ).
 Drug history is reviewed for specific known causative agents.